memsql/singlestore-spark-connector/README.md

 ## Filing issues

 When filing issues please include as much information as possible as well as any reproduction steps.
-It's hard for use to reproduce issues if the problem depends on specific data in your MemSQL table for example.
+It's hard for us to reproduce issues if the problem depends on specific data in your MemSQL table for example.
 Whenever possible please try to construct a minimal reproduction of the problem and include the table definition and table contents in the issue.